In this post, I’m going to share 50 practical tips on how you can improve your mixes.

 The most important thing is that you know your gear inside and out.

 Or anything else that covers your ears, for that matter.

-Wearing something over your ears blocks out a lot of high-frequencies and is horrible for mixing and making music in general.
+But wearing something over your ears blocks out a lot of high-frequencies and is horrible for mixing and mastering.

 21. Be Creative